 Stress testing provides an indicator of the expected losses that may arise from sharp adverse circumstances Stress testing are designed to match business using standard analysis for specific scenarios.
 The stress testing carried out by the Bank treasury.
-Stress testing include: risk factor stress testing where sharp movements are applied to each risk category and test emerging market stress, as emerging market portfolios are subject to sharp movements; and subject to special stress including possible stress events to specific positions or regions - for example the stress outcome to a region applying a free currency rate.
+Stress testing include: risk factor stress testing where sharp movements are applied to each risk category and test emerging market stress, as emerging market portfolios are subject to sharp movements; and subject to special stress including possible stress events to specific positions or regions for example the stress outcome to a region applying a free currency rate.

-The results of the stress testing are reviewed by top management and Board of directors.
+The results of the stress testing are reviewed by top management and Board of directors and the summary of the risks committee meetings presents to the Board of Directors.